-Omega-3 fatty acids do a lot of good things, including lower your triglycerides and battle inflammation.
+Omega-3 fatty acids do a lot of good things, including lowering your triglycerides and battling inflammation.
 But they also help preserve collagen in your skin and keep it firmer.
 The top source of omega-3s is fish, and these are the best:

 • Tuna (bluefin and albacore)

 Try plant-based sources of skin-firming omega-3s

 Though most plant-based foods — veggies, nuts and oils — don’t provide as much omega-3 as fish, they’re still a solid source.